Yuiko-tsr/unit-1/Project/project1.md

             if line_count == line_number:
                 return row[0]
 ```
 Above is the function that changes the language setting of the system.
-Each language has a different csv with each line of the csv corresponding to the same message.
+As shown in the flow diagram in **Fig. 3** each language has a different csv with each line of the csv corresponding to the same message.
 Therefore, when the function message() called the system opens the specific language's csv and prints the line_number that has been requested.
 # Video of the Program
 [Video of the Program](https://drive.google.com/file/d/1gUIQnzA8aQQ_K1IwTqDpziolSwVDi2Je/view?usp=sharing)